MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/images.md

 - **Image maps:** The text alternative for an image that contains multiple clickable areas should provide an overall context for the set of links.
 Also, each individually clickable area should have alternative text describing the link's purpose or destination.

-For a quick overview of which category a particular image fits into, see the [alt Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/).
-The author must determine the text alternative depending on an image's usage, context, and content.
-For example, a bird's exact type and look in an image might be less relevant and described only briefly on a website about parks.
-Still, they may be appropriate on a website specifically about birds.
+For a quick overview of which category a particular image fits into, see the [alt Decision Tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) on the W3 website.

 ## <step-number>2</step-number> How to test
 ### Automated Testing